How To Reduce Your Summer Electric Bill

 Use Electric Fans

-I have a small, personal fan that plugs into a USB port on my computer and it sits on my desk right next to my face – lol – I turn it off and on all day.
+I have a small, personal fan that plugs into a USB port on my computer, and it sits on my desk right next to my face – lol – I turn it off and on all day.

-I also have a ceiling fan in my office, but, I prefer the personal fan because the ceiling fan makes my coffee cold :p.
+I also have a ceiling fan in my office, but I prefer the personal fan because the ceiling fan makes my coffee cold :p.

-You can also cool down the house in the morning by placing a box fan in the window and opening another window at the opposite end of your house and turning on your ceiling fan.
+You can also cool down the house in the morning by placing a box fan in the window and opening another window at the opposite end of your home, and turning on your ceiling fan.

 Box fans help cool the air coming inside your house.
 It helps a natural breeze cool down the parts of your home without the need for extra air conditioning.

-I remember my parents did this often at night where I grew up in Florida, it was also nice to sleep in the fresh, cool night air.
+I remember my parents did this often at night where I grew up in Florida.
+It was also nice to sleep in the fresh, cool night air.

 Unplug Electronics When Not In Use